 General Considerations

 As with all therapies, there are potential impacts to be aware of.
 General considerations specific to Relationship Counselling include temporary increases in emotional discomfort or conflict as sensitive issues are addressed.
 Some partners, friends, or family members might feel vulnerable or exposed during the process.
 There’s also a possibility that counselling could reveal incompatibilities or deep-seated issues that may lead to difficult decisions about the future of the relationship.
-Your therapist will help support you in navigating these impacts as you move through the relational process to find a resolution that takes into account the needs and well-being of everyone involved.
+Your relationship therapist will help support you in navigating these impacts as you move through the relational process to find a resolution that takes into account the needs and well-being of everyone involved.

 Relationship Counselling can be a standalone practice or engaged in conjunction with individual services.
 Our relationship counsellors have specialized training in most, if not all, of the approaches listed.
 If you have any questions, please don’t hesitate to book a free consult with one of our therapists!